SHGliscor/Pokebot3DS-CFW/README.md

 Pokebot3DS-CFW is an independent implementation built around RAM-authoritative Gen 6 shiny hunting, 3DS input automation and real-hardware safety gates.

+*huge THANKYOU to moepunzie on the Pokebot-gen3 discord for helping me test the new 3ds side*
 ---

 ## 🤖 Project Transparency & Use of AI